 We paid $150 US a night for a suite which comfortably accommodated 2 adults and 2 kids.

-We’ve travelled with Lonely Planet for over 20 years!
-For unbiased and detailed advice, they are our trusted guide book.
+We’ve traveled with Lonely Planet for over 20 years!
+For unbiased and detailed advice, they are our trusted guide-book.
 Even in this digital age, you can’t go past them for maps and info on the go.
-Take a Look>>
+Take a Look.

-Interested in travelling to Peru with Kids?
+Interested In Travelling to Peru With Kids?

 We are working on a Peru destination guide that is jam packed with useful information.
 If you are visiting the South Coast of Peru its likely that you will also need to visit Lima, and these posts will be useful: